input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.2.md

 The operation must be signed by a master key.
 Actions cannot include revocation of the key used to sign the operation.
 In such case the operation is considered invalid.
 This is to protect against losing control of the DID.
 We assure that there is always one master key present that the user is able to sign data with.
-In order to replace the last master key, the user first has to to add a new master key and then revoke the previous one in a separate operation signed by the newly added key.
+In order to replace the last master key, the user first has to add a new master key and then revoke the previous one in a separate operation signed by the newly added key.
 In order for the operation to be considered valid, all its actions need to be.